 The cost of dry carpet cleaning ranges from $75-$350.

-Now that you know the top cleaning methods and their prices, it’s time to determine how much your business should charge for carpet cleaning services.
+Now that you know the top cleaning methods and the average cost to clean carpet with these approaches, it’s time to determine how much to charge for carpet cleaning services.

 How much to charge for carpet cleaning

 Knowing how much your business should charge for carpet cleaning services is the first step towards creating your carpet cleaning estimate template.
 To help you out, below are some of the most common carpet cleaning jobs and their average prices.

 Remember, these are professional carpet cleaning costs averages.
 Your business does not have to charge these exact prices to be competitive.

 To determine the right prices for your business, you should have a thorough understanding of: